pablo33/PHotodeliver/README.md

 Use it to:
 - Metadate scanned photographs stored in folders whose date was stored as part of its path.
-- Process whatsapp images and inform its exif metadata before manage it on Shotwell.
+- Process images and insert its exif metadata before manage them on Shotwell.
 - Automatically convert .png into .jpg files.
 - Sort and order images into a folder structure.
 - Detect possible duplicates.